 Status Change Review: Existing program members who seek to upgrade their program status (e.g. add a Full-Time program or add a new training site) follow essentially the same procedures as a new application review, although no application fee is required and a site visit is left to the discretion of the CAPIC Board member conducting the review.

-Periodic Site QA Visits: CAPIC also requires site visits recurring every five years.
-Each program member is assigned to a CAPIC Board member who is responsible for reviewing their online profile and supplementary documentation, and for conducting a site visit of the program.
+As-Needed vs. Periodic QA Site Visits: CAPIC has ceased requiring periodic QA site visits of its programs every five years.
+Instead, QA site visits of programs are conducted on an as-needed basis, when a violation of CAPIC membership, policy and/or procedure is alleged.
+When this occurs, the program member is assigned to a CAPIC Board member who is responsible for reviewing their online profile and supplementary documentation, and for conducting a site visit of the program.
 If a shortfall is found, CAPIC offers assistance and/or guidance to help the program address it.
 Documentation of the QA review and site visit is then maintained by the CAPIC office.

 CAPIC also surveys its interns annually regarding their recently completed CAPIC internship experiences.
 These annual surveys are reviewed by the CAPIC board in order to assess intern satisfaction and to determine ways to improve the CAPIC internship experience.